 Visit the How to Apply for International Students page for details about the application process.

 Only complete applications will be considered.

-Complete applications, including supporting documentation, must be received no later than the dates posted above.
+Refer to the Program Applications & Admissions page to check the current dates and deadlines.
+Complete applications must be received no later than the dates posted above.

-To be eligible for this program, international students are required:
+To be eligible for this program, students are required:

 - Meet JIBC’s English language proficiency requirements if their undergraduate studies were completed in a language other than English.
 The minimum requirements are outlined on the English Requirements for International Students page.